youngb10/advanced_computer_systems/project5/README.md

 1. Install Vivado 2016.2

-You should be able to create a free account with your rpi email address.
+You should be able to create a free account with your RPI email address.
 Download the windows copy [here.](https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_Vivado_SDK_2016.2_0605_1_Win64.exe)

-Note: All testing was performed using Vivado 2016.2, but other similar software may work too.
+Note: Design and Synthesis was performed using Vivado 2016.2, but other similar software may work too.

 ```sh
 open the installer and install Vivado 2016.2